 The world famous, luxury hotel on The Strand in Central London is said to be one of the most haunted hotels in the capital, especially on the fifth floor.

 Oddly the ghostly activity includes tales of a ghostly lift, its apparition is seen in the fifth floor corridors as well as in room 502.
-It is said to be operated by the ghost of a young girl who dies in the building.
+It is said to be operated by the ghost of a young girl who died in the building.

 65. St Catherine's Hospital, Doncaster